Battle of the Little Bighorn: Reno's attack

-The first group to attack was Major Reno's second detachment (Companies A, G, and M) after receiving orders from Custer written out by Lt.
+The first group to attack was Major Reno's second detachment (troops A, G, and M) after receiving orders from Custer written out by Lt.
 William W. Cooke, as Custer's Crow scouts reported Sioux tribe members were alerting the village.
 Ordered to charge, Reno began that phase of the battle.
 The orders, made without accurate knowledge of the village's size, location, or the warriors' propensity to stand and fight, had been to pursue the Native Americans and "bring them to battle."
 Reno's force crossed the Little Bighorn at the mouth of what is today Reno Creek around 3:10 pm on June 25.
 They immediately realized that the Lakota and Northern Cheyenne were present "in force and not running away."

 Reno advanced rapidly across the open field towards the northwest, his movements masked by the thick belt of trees that ran along the southern banks of the Little Bighorn River.
 The same trees on his front right shielded his movements across the wide field over which his men rapidly rode, first with two approximately forty-man companies abreast and eventually with all three charging abreast.
 The trees also obscured Reno's view of the Native American village until his force had passed that bend on his right front and was suddenly within arrow-shot of the village.
 The tepees in that area were occupied by the Hunkpapa Sioux.
 Neither Custer nor Reno had much idea of the length, depth and size of the encampment they were attacking, as the village was hidden by the trees.
 When Reno came into the open in front of the south end of the village, he sent his Arikara/Ree and Crow Indian scouts forward on his exposed left flank.
 Realizing the full extent of the village's width, Reno quickly suspected what he would later call "a trap" and stopped a few hundred yards short of the encampment.